 Once you have a key to the house, be sure to duplicate it so that each mature member of the household has their own copy.
 You’ll also want to make some spares in case one goes missing, and give a spare to either a trusted neighbor or a friend or family member in the area.

-Download Moving Checklist
+Download Moving Out of State Checklist

-We’ve put together this out-of-state moving checklist in a infographic for you to view/save.
+We’ve put together this moving out of state checklist in a infographic for you to view/save.
 You can download below to save or print by clicking the button below.

 Download Moving Checklist PDF